Image by Paul Brennan from Pixabay

 Why Grounded Architecture Was Necessary

-Balancing these opportunities and challenges at scale has been one of the most demanding and rewarding aspects of my architectural work.
+Balancing these opportunities and challenges has been one of the most demanding parts of the work.

-The sheer magnitude of complexity and interdependence compelled us to datafy our architecture practice—transforming architecture from a collection of discussions and documents into a system of connected insights.
-We developed Lightweight Architectural Analytics to maintain a real-time, reliable picture of our systems.
-Additionally, we relied on decentralized, cross-functional Collaborative Networks to ensure that local autonomy was balanced with global alignment.
+The sheer scale of complexity and interdependence pushed us to treat architecture as a data-supported practice, not only as a collection of meetings and documents.
+We developed Lightweight Architectural Analytics to maintain a reliable, current picture of our systems.
+We also relied on decentralized, cross-functional Collaborative Networks to balance local autonomy with global alignment.

 Multi-Dimensional Diversity

-The organizations I worked with exhibited a remarkable level of diversity across multiple dimensions, each contributing both richness and complexity to the architecture practice:
+The organizations I worked with also exhibited diversity across multiple dimensions, each of which added both richness and complexity:

 • Cultures – A globally distributed workforce and customer base, encompassing many languages, cultural norms, and working styles.